chandanhpcic/docs/source/development/examples/helloworld.rst

 ..
 Note::
     You should NEVER split strings which should belong together like a sentence.
-    This makes plugins hard to translate and will decrease the quality of OPNsense in other languages.
+    This makes plugins hard to translate and will decrease the quality of Reticen8 in other languages.

 -------------------------